 Low-cost sensors are screening tools Tribes can use to help provide air pollution data in shorter time increments.
 For example, sensors can track minute-by-minute changes in pollution levels.
 As a result, Tribes can become more aware of short-term, peak levels of some pollutants.
-However, it is important for Tribes to be aware that actual health effects of very short-term elevated levels of most pollutants are not well understood and EPA has not established health information defining such short-term pollutant exposures.
+However, it is important for Tribes to be aware that actual health effects of very short-term elevated levels of most pollutants are not yet well understood and EPA has not established health information defining such short-term pollutant exposures.

 EPA has established the Air Quality Index (AQI) as a means of translating pollution measurements into potential health effects.
 For the AQI, it is very important to remember that the AQI level is based on concentration values averaged over a longer time period, (i.e. 8 hours, 24 hours, etc.) not just a single reading taken over the span of a few minutes or hours.
 Therefore, Tribes should use low-cost sensors as screening tools to establish air quality awareness and investigation for more long-term monitoring.